bdajeje/js-extends/README.md

 ### Strings

-* capitalize: change first letter of a string to be uppercased.
+* _capitalize_: change first letter of a string to be uppercased.
-* empty: check if a string is empty (return true of false)
+* _empty_: check if a string is empty (return true of false)
-* toASCCI: remove all non-ASCII characters from the string
+* _toASCCI_: remove all non-ASCII characters from the string

 ### Arrays